 You’ll find the Pouakai Tarn hike in Egmont National Park on Mount Taranaki.
 It’s a 4-5 hour return walk on a portion of the Pouakai circuit, a 25 kilometre trail at the base of Mount Taranaki.
 The cool thing about the shorter track is that it includes some of the best scenery from the full circuit and is better suited to those on a tighter schedule or who are novice hikers.
 In fact, I found that people of all ages and fitness levels were on this track and many were locals exploring their own backyard.

 To find the small lake that sits before the mountain, you’ll want to take the trail that begins at the end of Mangorei Road and follow it up to Pouakai Hut, from there it’s another 15 to 20-minute walk past the hut (there’s only one trail so you can’t get lost).

 If you’re hoping to photograph Mount Taranaki with its mirror image reflected in the pool of water, pick a day with as little wind as possible.
 If you get a bit unlucky and cloud is obscuring the mountain, I suggest staying at Pouakai hut, a 16 bed cabin maintained by the Department of Conservation.

 I love hearing about people exploring their own country, especially through fresh eyes.
 There is something about coming home after a period of time away.
 I know I saw New Zealand through clear eyes after being away for 18 months, the fog that had obscured the country for me had finally lifted and I was able to see what everyone else saw in this beautiful land.

 Seeing the world makes you appreciate home that little bit more, see it through new eyes and appreciate it all the more.

-If you want to be featured on Little Adventures, check out the guest page for guidelines and how to submit your post.
+If you want to be featured on That Kiwi Hiker, check out the guest page for guidelines and how to submit your post.